apecloud/kubeblocks.io/docs/product-intro.md

 ## 3. The requirement of multi-cloud and hybrid cloud management

 You may use not single cloud platforms (aws, axure, Google cloud) and with self-built cloud platforms (hybrid cloud).
-And cloud vendors cannot be neutral about open source software; We provide a easy way for database management and long-term maintenance.
+And cloud vendors cannot be neutral about open source software.
+We provide an easy way for database management and long-term maintenance.

 ## 4. The chronic problem of data silo